 Some of what we did involved the giving of money.
 As we all know, that doesn’t grow on trees.
 So how did we do it?

 Our members spent time, effort and skills to the many endeavors of this club:

-- Hundreds of hours (maybe closer to thousands of hours) were spent on the 7th annual Crab Feast, serving 680 people.
-This event netted $50,150.
-From this, we provided donations to Interface, Teen Challenge and the new UCSB Lions Club a total of $31,400.
+- Hundreds of hours (maybe closer to thousands of hours) were spent on the annual Crab Feast, serving 680 people.
+This event nets over $50,000.
+From this, we provided donations to Teen Challenge and the Ventura County Medical Center, Diabetes clinic.

 - At the Spaghetti Dinner, members put in roughly 100 hours (not to mention all of the planning time) to hold a very successful community evening.
 More than a fund-raiser, this is a real social event for us, with everyone pitching in and “getting their hands dirty”.
 It is a time when members get to know each other, by working side by side.

-- We held the Tim Miskel Memorial Golf Tournament and netted $6,600 Along with the award dinner contributing over 100 hours of work – another fundraiser that is a real social event.
+- We hold our Annual Golf Tournament and along with the award dinner contributing over 100 hours of work – another fundraiser that is a real social event.